kevinyswong/kevinyswong.github.io/index.md

   social attachments and also attachment to the place.
 The problem with the modern world, in my view, is that people no longer dwell on the earth.
 They move nomadically around it in search of something they know not what, never finding it, moving from person to person, place to place . . .
-These people still dwell, as Heidegger would say, <i>wohnen</i> in the land.
-I'm not a big fan of Heidegger, but it's one of the few things that he said which is absolutely true, that only if we learn how to dwell can we build, and only if we build can we actually live with each other.
+[On the contrary,] [t]hese [local] people still dwell, as Heidegger would say,
+  <i>wohnen</i> in the land.
+I'm not a big fan of Heidegger, but it's one of the
+  few things that he said which is absolutely true, that only if we learn how to dwell can we build, and only if we build can we actually live with each other.
   </blockquote>
   Coincidentally, the book the writer brought to the coffee shop was Currid-Halkett's THE OVERLOOKED AMERICANS.